3ashryy2/Authentication-service-with-OTP-using-Django/README.md

 # Django on Docker
-This project provides a template for running Django applications in Docker containers using docker-compose.
+This project provides a template for running Authentication microservice in Django REST framework application in Docker containers using docker-compose.

 # Overview
 The project consists of: